 Coles Bay, Freycinet Peninsula, Schouten Island, Bear Hill

 Leave everyday life behind and depart the Old Woolstore in Hobart at 8.30am for the scenic journey from Hobart to Coles Bay, taking in wide panoramas of the Freycinet Peninsula across Great Oyster Bay.
 After morning tea at historic Spiky Bridge near Swansea, our experience really starts in Coles Bay where we board the Naturaliste in Coles Bay for a spectacular sea cruise down the western length of the Peninsula to Schouten Island, the southernmost part of Freycinet National Park (weather permitting).

 Coles Bay, Freycinet Peninsula, Bryan’s Beach, Wineglass Bay, Mt Graham, Quartzite Ridge

 Mt Graham: 8 hour walk, 16 km, Difficult

-Enjoy a hearty breakfast, then transfer to Coles Bay for another boat adventure down the Peninsula.
+Rise with the sun for another boat adventure down the Peninsula.
 Today there are two walks to choose from.

 The walk from Bryan’s Beach journeys through sclerophyll forests and along beaches to the renowned Wineglass Bay.
 Along the way, encounter unforgettable ‘up-close’ moments with local birdlife.

-For those seeking a serious challenge, opt for the ascent from Cook’s Beach to the top of Mt Graham (579m above sea level) where you’ll enjoy wonderful views of The Hazards dusky pink rock outcrops, before descending to Wineglass Bay via spectacular Quartzite Ridge.
+For those seeking a serious challenge, opt for the climb from Cook’s Beach to the top of Mt Graham (579m above sea level) where you’ll enjoy wonderful views of The Hazards’ dusky pink rock outcrops, before descending to Wineglass Bay via spectacular Quartzite Ridge.

 The two groups rejoin at Wineglass Bay in the late afternoon – the perfect time to swim in its crystalline waters, enjoy a cup of tea and exchange stories about the morning’s adventures.
 Feeling refreshed, take the climb to Wineglass Bay Lookout for sublime views, then descend to the waiting vehicle.
 Back at the lodge, enjoy soothing hot showers before drinks and dinner.